 Carsten Worsøe is a research scientist in an analytical development department at Novo Nordisk.
 In over 18 years at Novo Nordisk, his main responsibility has been to develop analytical methods for L&E test procedures of new packaging/container closure systems under development.
 Within Novo Nordisk Carsten has been one of the main actors to bring relevant people in packaging materials, toxicology, formulation, regulatory and analytical together to perform risk assessments and strategies for L&E testing in development projects.

-Nick is a Principal Scientist at Hall Analytical Laboratories responsible for providing technical support to new and existing pharma, med device and ENDs customers in the field of extractables and leachables.
+Nick is a Principal Scientist at Element Materials Technology responsible for providing technical support to new and existing pharma, med device and consumer products customers in the field of extractables and leachables.
 He has over 15 years of experience in the field of extractables and leachables, both in large pharma and at a CRO.
 Nick’s area of expertise includes E&L study design, defining E&L strategies, performing leachable risk assessments and authoring E&L regulatory sections.
 Nick is the Extractables and Leachable expert on the British Standards Institute (BSI) and European Standards Committee (CEN) for electronic cigarettes & E-liquids.
 Nick has presented on a number of different E&L related topics internationally and has developed and run pre-conference workshops on E&L assessment at a number of international conferences.

-Prior to joining Hall, Nick spent over 10 years at GSK in the field of extractables and leachables.
+Prior to joining Element Materials Technology, Nick spent over 10 years at GSK in the field of extractables and leachables.
 During this time, he worked on a range of therapeutic areas including inhalation, topical and parenteral.
 Where he had responsibility for the E&L assessment of devices, closure systems and manufacturing processes to ensure patient safety, product quality and regulatory approval.